 One point many new fish owners may not realize is your water can appear very cloudy one day, and then seem clearer the next.
 But don’t just ignore it, because if you don’t solve the problem, that cloudiness is sure to come back with a vengeance!

-The color of a cloudy tank will start to look cloudy or slightly gray, and in most cases will just look slightly hazy.
+The color of a cloudy tank will start to look cloudy, murky or slightly gray, and in most cases will just look slightly hazy.
 If you have a more serious problem with cloudy water, though, you may notice it looks very thick, and even to the point of no longer being able to see the back of the tank.

-Why is My Fish Tank Cloudy?
+Why Is My Fish Tank Cloudy?
 What Causes It?

 There’s a large range of issues that may cause your water to appear cloudy, including: